nonpenso/pyguidos/docs/usage/morph_mspa.rst

    * - ``outdir``
      - str or Path
      - None
      - Output directory.
-Defaults to input directory
+If None (default), outputs are written to the input file's directory.
    * - ``statists``
      - bool
      - True